Vicphysics

 Program:

-There is a 45 min talk, starting about 8:20am followed by questions.
+There is a 45 min talk, sfollowed by questions.
 After this there are two activities on Careers in STEM i) Quiz and Job Roles Analysis and ii) Case Studies analysis.
 A Q&A with a panel of guests rounds out the event.

-The Girls in Physics Breakfasts are organised by the Vicphysics Teachers’ Network and supported by funding from the Laby Foundation and the Victorian Branch of the Australian Institute of Physics.
-The program is also supported by the Royal Society of Victoria.
+The Girls in Physics events are organised by the Vicphysics Teachers’ Network and Geelong Tech School and supported by the Invergowrie Foundation.